Blogs › National Insurance: What’s changed?

 When will the increase start?

-National Insurance contributions will not be increased until April 2022.
+National Insurance contributions will not change until April 2022.
 With an increase of £1.25 in the pound, the amount people pay will vary depending on earnings.

 For example, an employee who earns £20,000 a year will pay an extra £130 National Insurance annually, while someone who earns £50,000 will pay £505 more.
 The top earners on £100,000 per year will pay an extra £1,130 on top of the £5,878 that they pay already.